carpoolagency/carpoolagency.github.io/_posts/2016-12-06-Data-Driven-Collaboration-Part-2-Recognizing-Personas-and-Behaviors-to-Improve-Engagement.md

 At Carpool, during a recent engagement with a client, we encountered a senior leadership team that was comprised of Broadcasters who relied on traditional internal communications.
 Through our coaching—all the while showing them data on their own behavior and the engagement of their audience—they have since transformed into Catalysts.

 One team, for example, had been recruiting beta testers through more traditional email broadcasts.
-But after just a few posts in a more interactive and visible environment, where we taught them how to invite an active conversation, they are have seen not only the value of more immediate feedback, but a larger turnout for their tests.
+But after just a few posts in a more interactive and visible environment, where we taught them how to invite an active conversation, they have seen not only the value of more immediate feedback, but a larger turnout for their tests.
 Now, it’s all we can do to provide them with all the data they’re asking for!

 Identifying the Key Players for Building Increased Participation
 ----------------------------------------------------------------